yolkarian/furniture-bench/README.md

 ### SAPIEN Installation
 For the installation of FurnitureSim of this branch, please download the wheels in releases of this [repository](https://github.com/yolkarian/SAPIEN) (Customized SAPIEN simulator with fixed URDF loader) and use `pip` to install.

-You might not need CUDA for the installation of SAPIEN but NVIDIA GPU is needed since we enforce GPU simulation for FurnitureSim and Driver of NVIDIA GPU should meet some requirements.
-Please find the detail on this [page](https://sapien-sim.github.io/docs/user_guide/getting_started/installation.html)
+You might not need CUDA for the installation of SAPIEN but NVIDIA GPU is needed since we enforce GPU simulation for FurnitureSim.
+In addition, the NVIDIA GPU driver should meet some requirements.
+Please find the details on this [page](https://sapien-sim.github.io/docs/user_guide/getting_started/installation.html)

 ### FurnitureBench Installation